Indiana Amputation Lawyer

 In the latter parts of your medical treatment, we review a Maximum Medical Improvement (MMI) determination and your Permanent Partial Impairment (PPI) benefits.
 Indiana’s PPI benefits are limited by the state legislature.
 We make sure the employer / insurance company are using the correct formulas so your payment is maximized.

-Indiana law controls how attorneys charge for legal services in the work comp area.
+Indiana law controls how personal injury attorneys charge for legal services in the work comp area.
 Basically it is a set percentage (%) of the PPI award.
 In certain circumstances where we must litigate for the benefits, we charge a percentage of the medical bills and TTD payments that we collect for you.

 Amputations caused by Negligence in Indiana